osamaashraf6/Space-X-React-Group/README.md

 ### Key Features <a name="key-features"></a>

-- [x] Render the reversed rockets from the state.
-- [x] Filter the rockets which in the state👌
+- [x] We test this app using library from react or may be use jest to test it👌💯.